expo/appjs24-workflows-workshop-lessons/06-widgets-part2.md

 registerWidgetTaskHandler(widgetTaskHandler);
 ```

-**Try it.** Run `npx expo prebuild --clean --platform android && npx expo run:android`, and you should be able to add your new JSX-based widget.
+🏃**Try it.** Run `npx expo prebuild --clean --platform android && npx expo run:android`, and you should be able to add your new JSX-based widget.

 ### Exercise 3(a).
 Read data into widget